Go Back Go Back

-17 November 2020; Baghdad, Iraq - As COVID-19 infection rates continue to be at high levels across the country, the continuation of services to the vulnerable populations remains a priority to UNFPA.
-To ensure these services are of quality and meet the needs of women and girls, UNFPA conducted a virtual monitoring visit to the women centre and reproductive health clinic it supports in Barhika camp in the Kurdistan Region of Iraq.
+15 November 2020; Baghdad, Iraq - As COVID-19 infection rates continue to be at high levels across the country, the continuation of services to the vulnerable populations remains a priority to UNFPA.
+To ensure these services are of quality and meet the needs of women and girls, UNFPA conducted a virtual monitoring field visit to the women centre and reproductive health clinic it supports in Barhika camp in the Kurdistan Region of Iraq.

 The visit, the first of its kind, included representatives of UNFPA biggest donors; Canada, Australia, and the Swedish International Development Cooperation Agency (Sida), with UNFPA programme teams and implementing partners Zhian Health Organization and Al Mesalla Organization for Human Resource Development.

-Through a Zoom connection, donors were able to tour the two facilities and interact with both the service providers working at these facilities and women receiving services.
+Through a Zoom connection, donors were able to tour the two facilities and interact with both service providers working at these facilities and women receiving services.

 Chairing the visit, Mr Himyar Abdulmoghni, Deputy Representative of UNFPA in Iraq, said: “We are happy to be able to use technology to reassure donors that despite the COVID-19 challenges, UNFPA is still putting women and girls at the top of the priorities.
 We are grateful to our donors for their trust in UNFPA that enabled us to serve the most vulnerable women and girls during this difficult time.
 We appreciate our implementing partners for their devotion and we highly appreciate the resilience of women and girls not only in this camp but across Iraq.